 CMHRC hosts monthly clinical seminars on the 4th Wednesday of the month from 5:-6:30pm eastern time via Zoom.
 These events are free and for mental health practitioners, educators, and other professionals.

-Tuesday evenings from 8:00-9:00pm eastern time CMHRC volunteers host a free drop-in session for parents, caregivers, interested in learning more about our services and support.
+On the 2nd & 4th Tuesday evenings of each month from 8:00-9:00pm eastern time CMHRC volunteers host a free drop-in session for parents, caregivers, interested in learning more about our services and support.
 (Limit 4 Sessions)

 Each month CMHRC hosts a free, online, Book Club meeting for parents, caregivers, and practitioners who are interested in discussing books related to mental health, mental illness, parenting, and more.